CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/00-Overview.md

 ### **Host Pools**

-Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop tenant environments.
+Host pools are a collection of one or more identical virtual machines within Azure Virtual Desktop tenant environments.
 Each host pool can be associated with multiple RemoteApp groups, one desktop app group, and multiple session hosts.
 Host Pools can be one of two types:

    - **Personal**, where each session host is assigned to individual users.
    - **Pooled**, where session hosts can accept connections from any user authorized to an application group within the host pool.
-You can set additional properties on the host pool to change its load-balancing behavior, how many sessions each session host can take, and what the user can do to session hosts in the host pool while signed in to their Windows Virtual Desktop sessions.
+You can set additional properties on the host pool to change its load-balancing behavior, how many sessions each session host can take, and what the user can do to session hosts in the host pool while signed in to their Azure Virtual Desktop sessions.
 You control the resources published to users through application groups.

 ### **Application Groups**